-Our common stock has been approved for quotation on the Nasdaq Global Market under the symbol "ETRM."
+Application has been made for the quotation of our common stock on the Nasdaq Global Market under the symbol "ETRM."

 SHARES ELIGIBLE FOR FUTURE SALE

 Prior to the offering made by this prospectus, there has been no market for our common stock, and we cannot assure you that a liquid trading market for our common stock will develop or be sustained after this offering.
 Future sales of substantial numbers of shares of our common stock, including shares issued upon exercise of options, in the public market after this offering, or the anticipation of those sales, could adversely affect market prices of our common stock prevailing from time to time and could impair our ability to raise capital through sales of our equity securities.